osonus/oson/UserGuide.md

   * If Json name is set to empty string or null, this attribite is ignored

-### <a name="TOC-Serialize-Ignore-Or-Show"></a>Ignore or Show
+### <a name="TOC-Serialize-Ignore-Or-Include"></a>Ignore or Include

-You can configure Oson and target Java classes to ignore or show types, attributes in various ways.
+You can configure Oson and target Java classes to ignore or include types, attributes in various ways.

 For custom class types, the following choices are available:
   * by default, transient and volatile attributes are ignored, unless using includeFieldsWithModifier(s) to modify this behavior